• Share page

 PC The standard lights provided with MSFS are "Objects."
 On the Scenery Editor screen, select [View]-[Objects] to open the Objects screen.

 PC On the Objects screen, make sure that "Scenery" is selected in the "Object Type" column.
 Search for and click "fs-base" in the "Packages" column on the right of the screen.
-Next, search for "Light" in the "Objects" column on the left of the screen.
+Next, search for "light" or "lamp" in the "Objects" column on the left side of the screen.

-PC This will add a light object ("Light_Cold*" in this example) to the Scenery Editor screen.
+PC Select a light object and click the [Add] button to add a light object ("Light_Cold*" in this example) to the Scenery Editor screen.
 The light will also be displayed on the game screen.
 However, initially you will only be able to see the coordinate axes, not the light itself.
 Right-click on the light object in the Scenery Editor screen to display the properties screen and uncheck "Snap to ground".

 PC First, drag the red square next to the light's coordinate axis and drag it upwards (on the Y axis).
 Look at the Y coordinate value displayed next to the coordinate axis and gradually increase the height of the light.
 The light will then appear on the screen, illuminating the area around it.